LucasDelfino92/morrowindsharp/readme.md

 My mod manager of choice for Morrowind is **Mod Organizer 2**.
 The **Mended Morrowind** module will explain in detail why I use it, and how to use it.
 Last but not least: when installing mods, conflicts are bound to appear sooner or later.
 This mod list has been curated to keep those to a minimum.
 Specific instructions will be provided in order to solve mod conflicts, but rest assured that an appropiate load order, as well as the use of **TES3Merge** (which you will learn how to install and use in the **Tools** module) is enough to solve 99% of them.

+## INSTALLATION INDEX

+- [**Mended Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendedmw.md): a small guide for a (mostly) bug-free, stable, and purist Morrowind experience.
+- [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md): a small guide to get you up to speed on the basic but essential functions of different modding tools, including compatibility visualization, conflict solving, and mod cleaning.
+- [**Sigourn's Mod List**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md): your Morrowind modding journey will begin here.
+Mods that go beyond the purist approach, aiming for a vanilla+ feel.

 ## MOD ORDER AND LOAD ORDER

 My mod list uses a working mod installation order and plugin load order that guarantees conflicts will be kept to the bare minimum.
 You can download a package containing these in .txt form from here: [**Sigourn's Mod List: May 1st**](https://www.mediafire.com/file/wylss6b7e0d8a10/Sigourn%27s_Mod_List_%28May_1st%29.zip/file)